Lines of credit: What they are & how they work

 As with any loan, it may help to research lines of credit before you apply for one.
 For example, you may want to fully understand the terms of the loan and have a plan for how it might fit into your budget.

-Lines of credit in a nutshell
+Key takeaways: Lines of credit

 There are different kinds of credit lines, including revolving and nonrevolving accounts.
 But in general, they can offer flexible funding options for large or unexpected expenses.